 Shaw’s coaching resume also includes nine years of NFL experience with the Philadelphia Eagles (1997), Oakland Raiders (1998-2001) and Baltimore Ravens (2002-05).

-Shaw’s most recent coaching job in the NFL with Baltimore included a stint as the quarterbacks and wide receivers coach from 2002-04 before working solely with the wide receivers in 2005.
-His tenure included a 2003 campaign that reaped an AFC North title and a 10-6 regular season record.
-Derrick Mason set a new franchise record with 86 receptions under Shaw’s tutelage in 2005 when he also posted the third-biggest season to date in terms of receiving yards with 1,073.
+Shaw’s last coaching job in the NFL with Baltimore included a stint as the quarterbacks and wide receivers coach from 2002-04 before working solely with the wide receivers in 2005.
+His tenure included an AFC North title in 2003.
+Derrick Mason set a new franchise record with 86 receptions for 1,073 yards under Shaw’s tutelage in 2005.
 Mark Clayton set a franchise rookie record for receptions in 2005 when he caught 44 balls for 471 yards.

-After three seasons of quality control with the Oakland Raiders from 1998-2000, Shaw moved into the role of quarterbacks coach in 2001 as the Raiders won a second straight AFC West title and finished the regular season with a 10-6 mark.
-Quarterback Rich Gannon made the NFL Pro Bowl for the second straight season and ended up as the game’s MVP.
-Gannon had the third-most prolific campaign of his 16-year pro career during the 2001 regular season, throwing for 3,828 yards on 361-of-549 passing (65.8%).
+After three seasons of quality control with the Oakland Raiders from 1998-2000, Shaw moved into the role of quarterbacks coach in 2001 as the Raiders won a second straight AFC West title.
+Quarterback Rich Gannon made the NFL Pro Bowl for the second straight season and was the game’s MVP.

 Shaw began his NFL coaching career as the quality control coach with the Philadelphia Eagles in 1997.

-A four-year letterwinner at Stanford from 1991-94 as a receiver, Shaw was a member of Stanford’s 1991 Aloha Bowl team coached by Dennis Green that finished the season with an 8-4 mark and was the third-highest scoring team in school history.
-He was also on the Cardinal's 1992 Blockbuster Bowl-winning squad coached by Bill Walsh that had a 10-3 overall mark.
+A four-year letterwinner at Stanford from 1991-94 as a receiver, Shaw was a member of Stanford’s 1991 Aloha Bowl team coached by Dennis Green that finished the season with an 8-4 mark and was the third-highest scoring team in school history at the time.
+He was also on the Cardinal team which went 10-3 and won the 1993 Blockbuster Bowl under the direction of head coach Bill Walsh.
 Shaw finished his Stanford career with 57 catches for 664 yards and five touchdowns.

-He also competed in a varsity track meet and a varsity basketball game while at Stanford before graduating in 1995 with a bachelor’s degree in sociology.
+He also competed in a varsity track meet and a varsity basketball game before graduating in 1995 with a bachelor’s degree in sociology.

-David's father, Willie, had two separate coaching stints at Stanford (1974-76; 1989-91) during his 33-year coaching career, which also included time with the Detroit Lions, Kansas City Chiefs, Minnesota Vikings, New Orleans Saints, Oakland Raiders, San Diego Chargers and St. Louis Rams.
+Shaw’s father, Willie, had two separate coaching stints at Stanford (1974-76, 1989-91) during his 33-year coaching career, which also included time with the Detroit Lions, Kansas City Chiefs, Minnesota Vikings, New Orleans Saints, Oakland Raiders, San Diego Chargers and St. Louis Rams.

-Born in San Diego, Calif., David and his wife Kori are the parents of three children, Keegan, Carter and Gavin.
+Born in San Diego, Calif., Shaw and his wife Kori are the parents of three children -- Keegan, Carter and Gavin.